Pastoral Care of Migrants and Itinerants in the Archdiocese of Brisbane

 For the newly-arrived, the Community Chaplains are usually the first point of contact.
-However, CMPC ensures that parishes are continuously made aware of the importance to ‘welcome, protect, promote and integrate’ migrants and refugees via its communication tools (website, newsletter and Facebook page) and by promoting annual events such as Harmony Day (raising awareness on the United Nations International Day for the Elimination of Racial Discrimination in March), Refugee Week (in June) and Migrant and Refugee Sunday (in August) tied in with World Day of Migrants and Refugees (celebrated in January in Europe).
+However, CMPC ensures that parishes are always made aware of the importance to ‘welcome, protect, promote and integrate’ migrants and refugees via its communication tools (website, newsletter and Facebook page) and by promoting annual events such as Harmony Day (raising awareness on the United Nations International Day for the Elimination of Racial Discrimination in March), Refugee Week (in June), and National Migrant and Refugee Sunday and World Day of Migrants and Refugees (in September).

 - We Are One Body Second Edition (2017)

 The Archdiocese of Brisbane continued to update its guidelines for multicultural pastoral care.
 The document We Are One Body published by CMPC in 1999 was updated in 2017 to reflect the present multicultural reality in the archdiocese.